ryan-weil/ryan-weil.github.io/_posts/2024-12-14-LUMMA-STEALER.md

 ![alt text](/images/lumma/mw_main_routine_1.png)

 Looking at the first block of the function, we can see that the stack base `ebp` is being moved into the register `esi`.
 Then, a variable at `base of stack + 4` is being written to.
 The difference is, in our previous functions, `ebp` was used directly.
 Here it is not.
-I assumed this wouldn't be a problem because Hex-Rays optimization should recognize that `esi+ 4` is a stack variable.
+I assumed this wouldn't be a problem because Hex-Rays optimization should recognize that `esi + 4` is a stack variable.
 This turned out to be incorrect.
 Rolf's original project includes a microcode explorer (like the unflattening plugin, the first of its kind) which can be used to view the microcode as a graph.
 I opened the microcode explorer and browsed the microcode maturity level I was operating at, `MMAT_LOCOPT`.

 That is when the issue started to become a bit more clear: